hspoluektova/100-days-of-code/r1-log.md

 ## R1D11
 Today I refactored a lot!
 I must rewrite all my code working with memory storages to work with #PostgreSQL.
 Auth methods complete but I still have a lot of TODOs.
 Hope finish it in 1-2 days

+## R1D12
+Was debugging refactored auth method.
+I had SO MUCH BUGS!
+And I don't even write any tests on this new code!